ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 If the sender of CLOSE_WEBTRANSPORT_SESSION does not receive a FIN after some time, it SHOULD send STOP_SENDING on the CONNECT stream.

-If a FIN is received on a CONNECT stream without a corresponding CLOSE_WEBTRANSPORT_SESSION capsule, the associated session SHALL be considered closed with an error code of 0 and an empty error string.
+Cleanly terminating a CONNECT stream without a CLOSE_WEBTRANSPORT_SESSION capsule SHALL be semantically equivalent to terminating it with a CLOSE_WEBTRANSPORT_SESSION capsule that has an error code of 0 and an empty error string.

 # Security Considerations